sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 ## Initial Setup

-The Hugo documentation is concise and they have an easy to follow quick start guide found here: https://gohugo.io/getting-started/quick-start/
+The Hugo documentation is concise and they have an easy-to-follow quick start guide found here: https://gohugo.io/getting-started/quick-start/

 I'm currently (as of February 2020) still using the suggested [Ananke](https://themes.gohugo.io/gohugo-theme-ananke/) theme with a few minor styling tweaks, but eventually will probably spend some more time customizing the theme.

 ## Choosing a Hosting Solution

 With the site generator working, I then needed to decide how to host the site.
-In the past, I have used Github Pages to host static sites, but I noticed that they explicitly prohibit **"Get-rich-quick schemes"** (which learning & writing about DevOps and Cloud infrastructure clearly is) so that was out of the running.
+In the past, I have used Github Pages to host static sites, but I noticed that they explicitly prohibit **"Get-rich-quick schemes"** (which learning & writing about DevOps and Cloud infrastructure is) so that was out of the running.

-I also looked at hosting within a [AWS](https://aws.amazon.com/s3/) / [GCP](https://cloud.google.com/storage) / [Azure](https://azure.microsoft.com/en-us/services/storage/blobs/) bucket.
+I also looked at hosting within an [AWS](https://aws.amazon.com/s3/) / [GCP](https://cloud.google.com/storage)](https://cloud.google.com/storage) / [Azure](https://azure.microsoft.com/en-us/services/storage/blobs/) bucket.
 These are all super easy to set up and scale effortlessly, but if you want to use a domain with HTTPS enabled, you end up having to jump through some hoops configuring a Content Delivery Network.

-I then came across [Caddy](https://caddyserver.com/), a webserver with automatic HTTPS configuring using [Let's Encrypt](https://letsencrypt.org/) which seemed ideal for this use case!
+I then came across [Caddy](https://caddyserver.com/), a web server with automatic HTTPS configuring using [Let's Encrypt](https://letsencrypt.org/) which seemed ideal for this use case!

 {{< img "images/*caddy*" "With a lock for a logo, it must be secure!" >}}